Sitefinity/react-standalone-renderer/README.md

 ```

 Notice that everywhere above we are using the 'HelloWorld' name to register our component.
 This is a unique identifier for out component and is used everywhere where it is referenced.

+## Running in development mode
+Running in dev mode does not require installing additional software.
+If you wish to hook up the your local react renderer the the remote CMS instance follow these steps:

+1. Run npm install
+2. Go to [the file](/src/setupProxy.js) and set the target property to the URL of the CMS.
+3. Configure the CMS ->
+3. Setup the CMS to allow proxying requests from localhost
+   If CMS is hosted on azure -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-the-asp.net-core-rendered-application#configure-the-renderer-for-azure-app-services)

+   If CMS is hosted on local IIS (Step 5 to 8) -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-sitefinity-cms-and-the-.net-core-renderer-on-the-same-iis)
+5. If CMS is hosted under https and you wish to keep the protocol secure, generate an ssl certificate and reference the files in .env file
+6. Run 'npm start:js' and browse the sitefinity backend

 ## Deployment